Shop

 What a Hopper classroom program costs over three years

 The Hopper 12 classroom bundle is $5,600 in year one.
 The bundle includes twelve Hopper drones, Build Fly Code platform access for year one, an activity set, spare components, the BFCC competition pathway, and a lifetime limited warranty on the hardware.
-Years two and three are recurring at $995 per year, which covers the Build Fly Code platform renewal at $500 per year and the Essentials Edition spare parts kit at $495 per year (excludes batteries, available separately).
+Years two and three are recurring at $995 per year, which covers the Build Fly Code platform renewal at $500 per year and the Essentials Edition spare parts kit at $495 per year, which includes replacement batteries.

 Three-year total: $7,590.